CADViewer/cadviewer-community-version/README.md

 ## Enterprise Products

-The community version can be extended with Enterprise Products:
+The community version can be extended with the following Enterprise Products:

 ### CADViewer JS Enterprise Version